-Courses Taught: Business Organizations, Closely-Held Businesses, Corporate Social Responsibility, International Business Transactions, Sales, UCC Survey, ABA Negotiation Competition, Vis International Commercial Arbitration Moot, International Business Transactions & the Closely-Held Business (online LL.M.), Operation, Management & Control of the Closely-Held Business (online LL.M.)
+Courses Taught: Business Organizations, Closely-Held Businesses, Corporate Finance for Closely-Held Businesses, Corporate Social Responsibility, International Business Transactions, Sales, UCC Survey, ABA Negotiation Competition, Vis International Commercial Arbitration Moot, International Business Transactions & the Closely-Held Business (online LL.M.), Operation, Management & Control of the Closely-Held Business (online LL.M.)

 René first came to the United States on a Fulbright scholarship, completing his master’s degree at the University of Connecticut School of Law.
 He served as a law clerk at the Berlin Court of Appeals in Germany and practiced as a corporate and financial lawyer for seven years at the former international law firm of Coudert Brothers LLP.
-He has taught at the University of Maryland, the University of Connecticut and Northeastern University, has held visiting researcher positions at Queen's University in Canada, the University of Heidelberg in Germany, and the University of Bristol in England, and is admitted to practice in New York and Germany.
+He has taught at the University of Maryland, Northeastern University, and the University of Connecticut, has held visiting researcher positions at Queen's University in Canada, the University of Heidelberg in Germany, and the University of Bristol in England, and is admitted to practice in New York and Germany.

-Intermediation in Intermediation: Triple Helix Innovation and Intermediary Legal Organisation, 3:10 Triple Helix 1-45 (2016) (peer-reviewed).
-Download
+Intermediation in Intermediation: Triple Helix Innovation and Intermediary Legal Organisation, 3:10 Triple Helix 1-45 (2016) (peer-reviewed)

-Deconstructing Corporate Governance: The Mechanics of Trusting, 38 Delaware Journal of Corporate Law 103-90 (2013).
-SSRN
+Deconstructing Corporate Governance: The Mechanics of Trusting, 38 Delaware Journal of Corporate Law 103-90 (2013)

 Fiduciary Duties in the Closely Held Firm 35 Years After Wilkes v.
-Springside Nursing Home, 33 Western New England Law Review 247-68 (2011) (symposium).
-SSRN
+Springside Nursing Home, 33 Western New England Law Review 247-68 (2011) (symposium essay/foreword)

-Deconstructing Corporate Governance: Director Primacy Without Principle?, 16 Fordham Journal of Corporate & Financial Law 465-527 (2011).
-SSRN
+Deconstructing Corporate Governance: Director Primacy Without Principle?, 16 Fordham Journal of Corporate & Financial Law 465-527 (2011)

-Deconstructing Corporate Governance: Absolute Director Primacy, 5 Brooklyn Journal of Corporate, Financial & Commercial Law 341-404 (2011).
-SSRN
+Deconstructing Corporate Governance: Absolute Director Primacy, 5 Brooklyn Journal of Corporate, Financial & Commercial Law 341-404 (2011)